-For a full explanation about our bodies when scuba diving, you will need to complete an entry level Open Water Dive Course.
+For a full explanation about our body underwater when scuba diving, you will need to Open Water Scuba Dive Course

 Scuba diving is a physical activity that should be undertaken by people in good health.
 It is wise to get a check up by a qualified physician prior to participating in scuba activities, and never dive when sick.

 There are many air spaces inside of our bodies, but only some of them are directly affected when we scuba dive.
 It is good to know about these air spaces and what happens when we go into the underwater environment.
 Can you guess what they are..?

 .First of all let’s think about how to keep our lungs healthy while scuba diving.

 The key rule in scuba diving is to always breathe, never hold your breath.

 However, the easiest way to understand it at a fundamental level is first to imagine a full balloon of air at the surface of the water.
 If you took the balloon beneath the surface, the air inside the balloon would be compressed, getting smaller and smaller the deeper you go.
 If you then brought the same balloon back up towards the surface the air inside it would expand, getting bigger and bigger until it’s at full capacity again when back at the top.
 Does that make sense?

 Now try to imagine what would happen if you were underwater scuba diving, you took a deep breath, filled your lungs full of air, held your breath and started to go up.
 What do you think would happen? …Just like in the balloon the air inside your lungs would expand – if we hold our breath and the air in our lungs expands too much for the space then we could give ourselves an injury.